bitlap/smt/README.md

     - This annotation is drawn from [json-annotation](https://github.com/kifi/json-annotation) and have some optimization.
     - It can also be used when there are other annotations on the case classes.
-    - Only an implicit object was generated automatically(Maybe need a companion object), and there are no other operations.
+    - Only an implicit `val` was generated automatically(Maybe generate a companion object if it not exists), and there are no other operations.
 - Example